Nroulston/Nroulston.github.io/_posts/2020-07-23-3_things_i_learned_when_making_my_first_sinatra_app.markdown

 Take a closer look at the above again.
 In the Sinatra application we have been using our database connection that was set up in our environment/yaml file, and low and behold execute_batch isn't recognized by the ActiveRecord.base connection.
 Round 2 learning the power of raw SQL.
 If you want to use ActiveRecord you would need to iterate over each SQL statement individually.
 Well that seemed like a chore so I did it my way.
 On line one I established the connection to my development database with SQLite and gained access to the execute_batch method which is an SQLite3 method.

-## 2. Using a CSS frameworks like Materialize makes life better.
+## 2. Using a CSS framework like Materialize makes life better.

 If you are focusing on writing excellent code and trying to put out a MVP(minimal viable product) CSS frameworks will speed up making your app presentable for the masses.